IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 For testing purposes let's first fire the trigger manually.

 To be able to observe what's going on click the `View Activity` button to open the monitoring dashboard (details about this will be explained further below).
 At the top right you can see triggers that fired as well as actions that have been invoked.
 The view updates itself periodically.
 You can also refresh it manually by clicking the `refresh` icon.
-To continue with the test select the browser tab showing your actions, triggers, and rules and hover over the trigger you have just created and click the `lightning` icon followed by the `Run With This Value` button to fire it.
+To continue with the test select the browser tab showing your actions, triggers, and rules and hover over the trigger you have just created and click the `lightning` icon followed by the `Run with this Value` button to fire it.
-In the next screen appearing click the `Run With This Value` button.
+In the next screen appearing click the `Run with this Value` button.
 Then, navigate back to the browser tab showing the monitoring dashboard where you should see that the trigger has fired and, consequently the `hello` action been invoked.

 Finally, open another browser tab and log into *Github*.